ScratchContributors/bios/README.md

 ##### ConfusedBiscuit: Hi!
 I'm @ConfusedBiscuit and I'm a Forum helper!
 That means I assist in answering questions in the forums or just helping out in general!
 Don't let the professionalism in my posts fool you, I'm an average nerdy individual!
 I love anime, orcas, Nintendo games, and of course, the Youtube channel Failboat.
 Have a great day!!

-##### Cool--Scratcher: Hey, I'm Cool Scratcher, the creator of a scratch course (https://www.youtube.com/playlist?list=PLyfaA-HVu0QBsBuzU1CnCIWOIrv5ogfCs), a forum helper, and a Scratcher with over 5 years of experience!
-I'm also on the wiki :) I'm at KidCreatorsTeam.
+##### Cool--Scratcher: Hey!
+I'm Cool Scratcher, a very experienced scratcher with 5+ years of experience!
+I really like video games, I'm a YouTuber, and I am a helper on the forums for welcoming new scratchers, and I am a Wiki editor.
+I'm also the founder and CEO of The Kid Creators Team, which you can see here: http://kidcreatorsteam.com

 ##### cs3508696: Hi, I'm @cs3508696, but everyone calls me Mia.
 I'm a scratch wiki contributor, for English and Hindi.
 I have helped out in a lot of the Scratch Month studios for 2020.
 I'm also a forum helper, taking orders in shops, and answering questions anyone has.
 I have over a year of experience in Scratch.
 I'm a positive person, a violinist, a dancer, a writer, and a swimmer.
 I'm a huge bookworm, and love to read!! :)